Introduction: Almost No-Knead Egg Challa (including Braiding Instructions)

 1 Tablespoon instant dried yeast (the kind with really small granules; you don't need to dissolve it first, just mix it in with the flour before adding the liquids).

-2 or 3 eggs or egg replacer such as ground flaxseed
+2 or 3 eggs or egg replacer / 4 T golden ground flaxseed + 1/2 C water

 Optional: seeds to sprinkle on top of the loaves - whatever you fancy.
 I like poppy and nigella, sesame is nice too.